astronely/Discord-Bot-Project/README.md

 # Electronic
-Bot in Discord with simple text-game and misuc player.
+Bot in Discord with simple text-game and music player.